marc2332/freya/book/src/guides/layout.md

 ### direction

-Control how the inner elements will be stacked, possible values are `horizontal`, `vertical` (default) or `both` (default for text elements, e.g label, paragraph, text, etc).
+Control how the inner elements will be stacked, possible values are `vertical` (default) and `horizontal`.

 ##### Usage